 Dr. Montessori’s work is full of wisdom.
-This post includes some of my all-time favorite Maria Montessori quotes about teaching children from the Absorbent Mind and other works.
-Furthermore, these education quotes serve both teachers and parents.
+This post includes some of my all-time favorite Maria Montessori quotes on love, nature, and educating children from the Absorbent Mind and her other work.
+These education quotes serve both teachers and parents.

-“We cannot know the consequences of suppressing a child’s spontaneity when he is just beginning to be active.
-We may even suffocate life itself.
-That humanity which is revealed in all its intellectual splendor during the sweet and tender age of childhood should be respected with a kind of religious veneration.
 It is like the sun which appears at dawn or a flower just beginning to bloom.
-Education cannot be effective unless it helps a child to open up himself to life.”
+Education cannot be effective unless it helps a child to open up himself to life.

 Montessori Quotes on Peace

 We must help the child to act for himself, will for himself, think for himself; this is the art of those who aspire to serve the spirit.